alphagov/government-service-design-manual/apis/index.md

 The simplest way to ensure your API is useful and consumable is to build a website using your own API.

+Building a Web site leads to considering how to best model content and data in terms of bookmarkable resources, and ensures data is presented in human as well as machine readable representations.
-Building a website forces a need to model data around bookmarkable resources; becoming a consumer of your own user not only validates your API, but leads to services being exposed [online](http://www.w3.org/TR/webarch/).
+Becoming a consumer of your own APIs not only validates your API, but exposes services [on The Web](http://www.w3.org/TR/webarch/).

 ### Just use The Web